-Here is the skinny; a concert can “SELL OUT” at the box office, but a concert is rarely permanently sold out.
+Here is the skinny; a concert can “SELL OUT” at the box office, but a concert is rarely actually sold out.
 To friends and readers a like, below are three solid strategies for getting tickets to Lady Gaga and other concerts coming to your town this summer.
-Caveat: acquiring highly desired items is not supposed to be easy, diligent effort is required.
+Caveat: acquiring highly desired items is not supposed to be easy, effort is required.
 In following this advice you will need to try each method (especially 1 & 2) more than once until you are successful.

 Strategy 1: Visit the primary sellers website (TicketMaster, etc) on Tuesday, Thursday and Friday mornings between 9:45 and 11am in the two weeks leading up to the show you want to see – I like trying to find tickets at 10 and 10:30am, which is when they release previously held back tickets.
 I have snagged great tickets this way for everything from Coldplay to Pearl Jam.